kr4fty/K-Type_thermocouple-Library/README.md

 ## Hardware

-In this example an operational amplifier winning 270 to thermocouple work between 0 and 420 ° C is used.
+In this example an operational amplifier winning 270 to thermocouple work between 0 and 420°C is used.
 Quietly you can change the gain of the operational amplifier to work in a wider range or smaller.

 As advantages we can say that when working with this AO, LM358, we only need a simple source.
 It is also very economical in comparison to the dedicated circuits dedicated to this purpose, as is the case of the MAX31855.